NuclearPhoenixx/Lightmeter/README.md

 ## Flashing the software

-If you're using the hardware prototype and the Arduino IDE then you can flash the firmware code over the ICSP interface with a programmer like USBasp which works great for me.
+If you're using the hardware prototype and the Arduino IDE then you can flash the firmware code over the ICSP interface with a programmer like [USBasp](https://www.fischl.de/usbasp/) which works great for me.

 To flash it from inside the IDE, you need to set the board config to "`Arduino Pro or Pro Mini`" and set the processor to "`ATmega328P (3.3V, 8 MHz)`" then go to "Sketch > Upload Using Programmer" and you should be good to go.
+Just check for the right orientation of the ICSP header.

 Important: Don't forget to use 3.3V with your ICSP programmer as mentioned above at "hardware prototype".